-12.2.7 Non-Conforming Items-Any item that has been subjected to overloading or mishandling, gives suspect results, or is suspected of being defective, should be removed from service, checked, repaired if necessary, and recalibrated.
-Work conducted prior to discovery of the nonconformance should be evaluated to determine whether quality has been compromised.
-Items that cannot be repaired satisfactorily should be retired.
+12.2.7 Non-Conforming Items-Any item that has been subjected to overloading or mishandling, that gives suspect results, or has been shown by verification or otherwise defective, should be taken out of service, identified clearly, and stored until it has been repaired and shown by calibration, verification, or testing to perform satisfactorily.
+Work conducted prior to the discovery of nonconformance shall be evaluated to determine whether the work quality has been compromised.
+Items that cannot be repaired satisfactorily will be disposed of.